Lilab-SNNU/CircCode2/README.md

 # Requirement
 ## Data:

-- Transcript genome sequence(fasta format)
+- Transcript sequences (fasta format)
-- Candidate circRNA sequence (fasta format)
+- Candidate circRNA sequences (fasta format)
-- rRNA sequence (fasta format)
+- rRNA sequences (fasta format)
 - Ribosome profiling data (sra format)
 - circRNA annotation file (txt format): This gtf file should be like this type(make by yourself), samples and gene_id are optional, you can input NaN if you don't need.